I Review The Flow Hive

-The Flow Hive Is A New Way of Extracting Honey (Not A New Hive)
+The Flow Hive Is Not A New Hive Design

-That being said, it’s important to realize that the Flow Hive isn’t a Showtime Rotisserie (you can’t “Set It And Forget It”).
+It is important to realise that the Flow Hive is not a Showtime Rotisserie.
+You can’t “Set It And Forget It”.
 Like all hives, the Flow Hive needs regular maintenance and inspections every 7 to 10 days.
 Inspecting your hives at this frequency will allow you to stay on top of any problems.
 If you wait longer than two weeks, you’ll risk missing something.
 For instance, a colony can produce a new queen and swarm in just over two weeks.
-This is honeybee behavior.
-There’s just no way around it.
-It doesn’t matter what style of hive you have, every 7 to 10 days you need to suit up, opening the hive, pull off the honey supers, finding the brood, and inspecting each frame.
-When it’s all said and done, keeping a Flow Hive is just as much work as keeping any other style of hive.
+It’s honeybee behaviour, and there’s no way around it.
+So it doesn’t matter what style of hive you have, you’ll need to suit up, opening the hive, pull off the honey supers, find the brood, and a inspect each frame every 7 to 10 days.
+That means that the Flow Hive is just as much work as maintaining any other style of hive.

 Considerations For Keeping An Edmonton Flow Hive

 Others have written at length about the pros and cons of the Flow Hive so I won’t go into too much detail.
-And we’ve already covered my biggest worry; that some people assume that the Flow Hives is a zero maintenance honey machine.
-It’s also clear that many people have been using them successfully.
-Here are a few things that I would take into consideration:
+My biggest concern is that new beekeepers will assume that the Flow Hives is a zero maintenance honey machine.
+It’s not.
+But it’s also clear that many people have been using Flow Hives successfully.
+Here are a few things that I would consider when utilising a Flow Hive.

 2. Flow Supers Require Queen Excluders

-I can’t think of anything more tragic than excitedly turning the key on your Flow Hive then realizing that you’ve just extracted a box of brood.
+I can’t think of anything more tragic than excitedly turning the key on your Flow Hive and accidentally crushing a frame of brood.
 To prevent this, the makers of the Flow Hive recommend using a queen excluder to limit the queen to the brood boxes.
 Unfortunately, queen excluders aren’t 100% effective, and since they limit the size of the brood can further contribute to swarming.

 You could probably get around using a queen excluder once the bees start storing honey in the top of the brood box.
 This would provide a natural honey barrier that the queen wouldn’t likely cross.
-Also, at least once source told me that queen doesn’t like laying eggs in the deeper Flow Frame cells.
-This could very well be the case.
+Also, at least one source told me that queen doesn’t like laying eggs in the deeper Flow Frame cells; this is hopefully the case.

 Whether to use a queen excluder or not is a controversial topic amongst beekeepers.
 Full disclosure, I’ve never used them.
-Bees don’t use them in nature so I’ve never cared to add them to my hives.
-I use Beecentric Hives that uses the same frames for honey and brood.
-So if by chance you had a frame of brood in your super and a frame of honey in your brood, they’re completely interchangeable.
+Bees don’t use them in nature, so I’ve never cared to add them to my hives.
+I use Beecentric Hives that uses medium-frames for honey and brood.

 3. You Can’t Use Flow Supers For Winter Storage

 When it starts to get cold, the bees huddle together at the bottom of the hive.
 As winter progresses, they’ll consume honey upwards until they’ve reached the top of the hive by spring.
 At this point, the queen will start laying again.
 However, if this upper box is a Flow Super, the queen will start laying in the plastic Flow Frames.
-That would be a mess.
-As a result, the Flow Super would have to be removed in the fall.
+That would be a mess so remove any Flow Supers in the fall.
 This isn’t a big deal – it’s what conventional beekeepers do all the time – but it kind of defeats the point of spending hundreds of dollars on frames that are supposed to save you work.

 4. Not Enough Room For Brood in Summer